 All candidates are responsible for their own travel and hotel accommodation arrangements and all their expenses.
-The Board will ask the hotel to make an adequate number of rooms available for candidates, but does not make individual arrangements.
 Candidates are responsible for reporting to the examination site at the time stated on the examination schedule form.

 In preparing for the examination, the candidate should do the following:

 1. Become familiar with the formats of the questions used.

 2. It is very difficult to keep the temperature in the examination centers at a level that is satisfactory to all.
 Frequently, some find it too warm and others too cool.
 It is strongly suggested that those persons sensitive to cooler temperatures bring a sweater or jacket to the examination center.